miwermi/stock-analysis/README.md

 ### Refactored

 Below are the improved timings with our re-factored code.
-In this case the timings returned are 0.78125 for 2018 and .8046875 for 2017.
+In this case the timings returned are 0.78125 for 2018 and .8046875 for 2017, along with a view of the refactored code.

 ![FINAL timing, 2018 data](resources/VBA_Challenge_2018.png)